Overview

 The Beran group uses computational quantum chemistry methods to understand and predict chemistry in complex systems.
 We are particularly interested in how organic molecules pack in the solid state and molecular crystal polymorphism, and how theoretical predictions can be coupled with experiment to solve challenging crystal structures.
 In the course of these studies, we often need to develop and implement new theoretical models and computational algorithms in order to make the studies computationally feasible.

-— Chemical Science (@ChemicalScience) May 2, 2018 - "Predicting molecular crystal properties from first principles:
+- "Predicting molecular crystal properties from first principles:

 Finite-temperature thermochemistry to NMR crystallography."